Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Also, you will have a permanent record as a violent felon, which can have a very negative effect on future opportunities if someone runs a criminal background check on you.
 You will also be permanently banned, by federal law, from the possession of guns anywhere in the country.

-Some defenses are available to you if you are accused of assault with a deadly weapon.
+Some defenses are available to you if you are accused of this crime.
 For example, your actions may have been justifiable in defense of yourself, others, or property, and the alleged victim may have been the aggressor in the situation.

 The prosecution must prove an intent to threaten imminent violence.
 A conditional threat, such as “I will shoot you if I see you on my property again,” should not result in a conviction for aggravated assault.

 The prosecution must prove that an intentional action was committed which created a well-founded fear in the other person that violence was imminent.
-Mere threats which are not accompanied by any physical action should not result in a conviction for aggravated assault, nor should accidental actions which create fear in another person.
+Mere threats which are not accompanied by any physical action should not result in a conviction for aggravated assault with a deadly weapon in Florida, nor should accidental actions which create fear in another person.

 If the victim is not afraid, or that fear is not well-founded, you should not be convicted of aggravated assault.
 This can sometimes be demonstrated by the actions of the supposed victim, for example, if the supposed victim continued to approach you aggressively while supposedly afraid.